 Add other common skills from your industry - such as Clinical Data Management, Oncology Clinical Research and Good Clinical Practice (GCP) - into your resume if they're relevant.

 Incorporate skills - like CRO Management, Protocol and Life Sciences - into your work experience too.
-This shows hiring managers that you have practical experience with these tools.
+This shows hiring managers that you have practical experience with these tools, techniques and skills.

 Try to add the exact job title, Clinical Data Coordinator, somewhere into your resume to get past resume screeners.
 See the infographic for how to do this.